-Since juvenile steelhead may emigrate as age-4 fish, completed emigration estimates have only been calculated for broods prior to 2013 (Table 14).
-The 2012 brood produced an estimated 45 and 44 emigrants from each redd in the Methow and Twisp river basins, respectively.
+Since juvenile steelhead may emigrate as age-4 fish, completed emigration estimates have only been calculated for broods prior to 2014 (Table 14).
+The 2013 brood produced an estimated 24 and 41 emigrants from each redd in the Methow and Twisp River basins, respectively.

 Table 13.
-Estimated emigrants-per-redd (EPR) and egg-to-emigrant survival for Methow Basin spring Chinook.
-Methow Basin and Twisp River estimates are for redds deposited upstream and downstream of the respective trap sites, and include redds that dewatered.
-Rows identified with a include an estimate of over-winter emigration derived from a PIT tag array and added to the total number of emigrants estimated from smolt trapping activities.
+Estimated egg-to-emigrant and emigrant-per-redd survival for Methow Basin spring Chinook.
+Estimates are for redds deposited upstream and downstream of the respective trap sites, and include redds that dewatered.
+Rows identified with a include an estimate of overwinter emigration derived from a PIT tag array and added to the total number of emigrants estimated from smolt trapping activities.
 DNOT = Did not operate trap.